and the Duty to Spend Your Luck

 The Masons did not give away sacks they didn’t need.
 They gave away their own security.
 They willingly reduced their family’s chances of survival from ‘certain’ to ‘strained’ so that the Sawyers’ chances could rise from ‘impossible’ to ‘possible.’

-The goal is not the sacrifice itself; the goal is to solve the problem.
-But we must be honest about the scale of the problems.
-Some forms of misfortune are so absolute that the only meaningful help is inherently sacrificial.
-The question shifts from “How much can I spare?” to “What is truly required to save this person, and what must I give up to make that happen?”
+The goal is not the sacrifice; the goal is to solve the problem.
+Sacrifice enters only because the scale of real misfortune outstrips what the lucky can spare without feeling it.
+The question shifts from “How much can I spare?” to “What does this person actually need, and what would it take for me to provide it?”
 The focus moves from what you are willing to give to what they desperately need.

 - Spending Financial Luck: This begins with recognizing a life-altering need you have the capacity to meet.
 It is about choosing to fund a refugee’s resettlement or pay for another’s life-saving medical care, and accepting that this will require you to forgo a significant financial goal or fundamentally alter your own standard of living.
 The need dictates the sacrifice; the sacrifice does not define the act.